Dobryk15/e-olimp/README.md

 Solutions of algorithm problems released with c++

-Name of file is the number of the corresponding file
+Name of the file is a number of the corresponding file